pism/pism/doc/sphinx/manual/modeling-choices/dynamics/stress-balance.rst

 Surface gradient computation
 ############################

-Synthetic geometry experiments with grounded margins show "checkerboard" artifacts near steep margins.
+Some synthetic geometry experiments with grounded margins show "checkerboard" artifacts in computed ice velocity near steep margins.
 A similar issue and an attempt to address it are described in :cite:`Lipscomb2019`.

 This implementation takes a different approach: instead of using an "upwinded" finite difference approximation of the surface gradient we allow using the `\eta` transformation